Resilience

 These three steps will tell you, within one working day, whether your organisation can recover from an AWS service event without waiting for AWS to fix it.

-At your next team standup (~5 min): Share the one-sentence version: "During AWS impairments, the control plane is what breaks — the data plane keeps running.
+3. At your next team standup (~5 min): Share the one sentence version: "During AWS impairments, the control plane is what breaks.
+The data plane keeps running.
 Our recovery should not depend on the part that breaks."
 Point them to this article and the AWS Fault Isolation Boundaries whitepaper.
-Sharing this article with your team is itself the action — it opens the conversation without requiring anyone to admit they didn't know.
+Sharing this article with your team is itself the action.
+It opens the conversation without requiring anyone to admit they didn't know.

 If the CloudTrail audit raises questions about your architecture, we can help.